Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Discussion

 The resulting arrangement of charging stations and the corresponding tour routes were also deemed reasonable.
 The charging stations were located at mutually distant positions, naturally eliminating plans that would require frequent recharging.
 Moreover, the derived routes differed from those that simply minimize travel costs, indicating that the placement of charging stations was appropriately taken into account.
 However, according to the battery history shown in Fig.~\ref{fig:battery_history}, it appears that the final charging station (Station 3) could be omitted without violating any constraints.
 Therefore, if the installation of charging stations is associated with a cost, it would be appropriate to incorporate a penalty term related to the number of stations into the objective function $y=s^\top A s$ during the search for the next candidate solution after training with BOCS.

 With regard to the performance of QUBO solvers, there was no significant difference between Simulated Annealing (SA) and Quantum Annealing (QA) in the context of the example considered in this study.
-While QA yielded slightly better average results, the difference was small enough to be obscured by the variance in the outcomes as shown in Table~\ref{table:results_compare}.
-However, this lack of distinction may be attributed to the fact that the problem, when approximated in QUBO form, resulted in a formulation that was relatively easy to solve for both solvers.
-Therefore, this result does not imply that QA lacks a clear advantage in general.
+Although QA achieved marginally lower mean best-so-far costs, the overlapping confidence intervals indicate that no statistically significant difference can be established under the present experimental setting.
+This absence of statistical significance may partly stem from the relatively small problem size and the simplicity of the approximated QUBO formulation, which both acquisition optimizers can solve effectively.
+Therefore, the present results should not be interpreted as evidence against potential advantages of QA in larger or more complex instances.

+{While QUBO and annealing-based solvers are used in this study, the proposed framework is not restricted to quantum annealing itself.
+Instead, it relies on a QUBO formulation combined with a quadratic surrogate model learned via BOCS.
+Within this structure, different QUBO solvers (e.g., QA, SA, or GPU-based annealers) can be used as interchangeable optimization backends.
+Therefore, the main contribution of this work lies in the surrogate-based handling of implicit constraints within a QUBO-compatible formulation, rather than in demonstrating a quantum advantage.}

+We next examine the applicability of the proposed framework to constrained optimization problems that are difficult to formulate explicitly in QUBO form.
+Although it is not possible to formally explain why the proposed framework effectively functions as a method for optimal route planning under battery constraints and for the optimal placement of charging stations, two possible contributing factors can be considered.